-Premier Skills is a partnership between the Premier League and the British Council which uses football as a tool to develop a brighter future for young people around the world.
+Premier Skills is an international collaboration project between the Premier League and the British Council, which uses football as a tool to develop a brighter future for young people around the world.

-It draws upon the Premier League’s global appeal and expertise in delivering community programmes in the UK, alongside the British Council’s global network, track record of delivery and world class expertise in English.
+The programme draws upon the Premier League’s global appeal and expertise in delivering community programmes in the UK, alongside the British Council’s global network, track record of delivery, and world class expertise in English.

 How it works?

 - Premier League club coaches provide face-to-face training for grassroots coaches and referees, giving them the skills and support to develop their own community football projects.

 - The programme works with local partners to set up and support community projects that address specific needs and engage marginalised or at-risk youth through regular football sessions.

 - Teachers and learners of English are provided with a range of football-based learning materials, accessed through face-to-face training and digitally , including a dedicated website: http://premierskills.britishcouncil.org/